Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Tokyo Skytree from Sensoji Temple

-The Tokyo Skytree is easily accessible by taking public transportation.
-To get to the Skytree, take the Hanzomon Line or the Tobu Skytree Line to Oshiage Station.
-You can also use the Tobu Skytree Line to Tokyo Skytree Station, which is directly next to the tower.
-The Skytree is attached to the Tokyo Solamachi shopping mall.
-Enter the mall and then follow the signs to the Tokyo Skytree Observation Deck.
+Tokyo Skytree is attached to the Tokyo Solamachi shopping mall.
+Once you enter the mall, follow the signs for the Tokyo Skytree Observation Deck.
 The Tokyo Skytree ticket office is located on the 5th floor of the mall.

 Tokyo Skytree and the